stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 - Equipping new namespaces with optional credentials such as image pull secrets

  ## Tenant level Hibernation
-Tenant-operator can scale-down and scale-up workloads by implementing a hibernation schedule for your tenants.
-It can downscale Deployments and StatefulSets in a tenant's Namespace according to a defined  sleep schedule.
+Tenant-operator can downscale Deployments and StatefulSets in a tenant's Namespace according to a defined  sleep schedule.
 The Deployments and StatefulSets are brought back to their required replicas according to the provided wake schedule.

 ## Everything as Code/GitOps Ready